-The restaurant’s fast-casual menu consists of savory, delicious Indian and Asian cuisine prepared with fresh ingredients and spices.
-While the restaurant was able to establish a following of people who were already familiar with their unique cuisine, they continued to struggle to attract the mainstream public.
-They found that, although the food was top notch, their existing restaurant brand stopped short when it came to attracting a fresh, new demographic of diners.
+The restaurant, with locations in Texas and Virginia, serves up savory Indian and Asian cuisine prepared with fresh ingredients and spices.
+While Masala Wok was able to establish a loyal following of people who were already familiar with their unique cuisine, they struggled to attract new diners.
+They believed their brand was to blame.

-Following a few preliminary calls, the team at Nice Branding Agency, a restaurant branding company, met with the founders of Masala Wok to dig into all aspects of the business.
-Our team listened intently, probing for details that would shed light on the triumphs and trials of the restaurant, and to find out what was working and what needed an overhaul.
-The overall goal was to identify Masala Wok’s best assets and highlight them in a manner that would attract new, mainstream customers.
+Following a few preliminary calls, we met with the founders of Masala Wok to learn about the business.
+We were curious to find out what was working and what wasn’t.
+Our goal was to identify Masala Wok’s best assets and highlight them in a manner that would attract a steady stream of new customers.

-After careful analysis, as an experienced restaurant branding company, Nice Branding Agency proposed a complete restaurant rebrand for the operation.
-Our proposal addressed all of the traditional aspects of a restaurant branding project.
-These included things like logo development, website design, business cards, and menu design, but it also encompassed a complete overhaul of the existing environmental branding.
-Our plan would focus on a redesign of the entire interior and all customer touch points.
-While it was clear that the food was phenomenal, we realized that potential raving fans were being turned off by the look and feel of the restaurant.
+After careful analysis, we proposed a complete restaurant rebrand, including logo development, website design, business cards, and menu design.
+Additionally, we recommended a complete overhaul of the existing environmental branding.
+We would focus on redesigning the interior and all customer touch points.
+The food was phenomenal, but the look and feel of the restaurant was turning people off.

-As we talked through our ideas for the restaurant brand, we used a visual presentation of multiple concepts to bring the proposal to life.
-This brand direction presentation included three distinctly different visual directions the brand could take.
-With all three directions being viable options for the brand, the purpose of showcasing various boards is to elicit restaurant owner buy-in on the concept, and allow our client to have a say at the start of concepting.
+We used a visual presentation of multiple concepts to bring our proposal to life.
+We offered three distinctly different visual directions the Masala Wok brand could take.
+The purpose of showcasing various boards is to elicit restaurant owner buy-in on the concept, and allow our client to have a say at the start of concepting.

-As the client watched our presentation, we watched excitement mount, which we consider to be the first step in building trust within the working relationship.
-After a big-picture concept was agreed upon, we set our sights on the tangible deliverables needed to build out the restaurant brand.
+During our presentation, our client’s excitement grew, which is the first step in building trust within the working relationship.
+After a concept was agreed upon, we set our sights on the tangible deliverables needed to build out the brand.

-Upon selection of the brand board, our team began to strategize surrounding the restaurant logo.
-Multiple challenges presented themselves as we began to think through the development of the logo.
-We had to combine both the Indian and Asian cultures, as well as the associated food, typography, and color into a symbol that would look great on items as small as gift cards and as large as billboards.
-Additionally, the logo had to be bold enough to entice people from the road, and visible in the light and in the dark.
-Our design team sketched out some concepts and brought them to our Director of Design and Creative Director for review.
+Multiple challenges presented themselves as we began to think through the development of the Masala Wok logo.
+We had to combine the Indian and Asian cultures, the associated food, typography, and color into a symbol that would look great on everything.
+Think gift cards, billboards, and everything in between.
+The logo had to be bold enough to entice people from the road, and visible in the day and night.
+Our design team presented some concepts to our Director of Design and Creative Director for review.

 FINALIZATION OF CONCEPTUALIZATION